veertuinc/anka-docs/arm/Getting Started/creating-your-first-vm.md

 +------------------+--------------------------------------+----------------------+---------+
 ```

-The above example shows the tag "vanilla" does not exist locally until we execute the `anka push --local`.
-Once tagged, we can then clone from it, or even create other tags on top.
+_The above example shows the tag "vanilla" does not exist locally until we execute the `anka push --local`._

-Each cloned VM will share the underlying data of the original source VM we clone from.
-For example, if `VM1` has `1.ank` **image** on disk, and you clone from it to create `VM2`, the `VM2` will re-use `1.ank` and not double the disk usage with its own files.

 {{< hint info >}}
-Cloned VMs will not use any significant disk space until you start them.
-Once started, an empty image is added on top of existing and any changes macOS or you make are added to it.
+Cloned VMs will use a trivial amount of disk space until you start them.
+Once started, an empty image is created and connected on top of existing images and any changes to or in macOS are then added to it.
-{{< /hint >}}

-{{< hint warning >}}
-Existing blocks/data in previous images **are not** removed and will continue to take up the disk space.
-This is why we recommend you create a fresh/vanilla macOS VM to clone and create VM derivatives from.
 {{< /hint >}}

 {{< hint info >}}